 - What other HR functions will the flexible schedule affect?
 Are there other departments that may be indirectly affected?

 - What can your management team support?
-Streamline your options into an easy to follow rule set instead of having 30 case-by-case deals personalized for 30 different people.
+Streamline your options into an easy-to-follow rule set instead of having 30 case-by-case deals personalized for 30 different people.

-Firstly, you will need to identify possible options and try to figure out what it is your staff needs.
-Consulting at an early stage will help to uncover individual needs and interests and help anticipate difficulties.
+Firstly, you will need to identify possible options, and try to figure out what it is your staff needs.
+Consulting at an early stage will help to uncover individual needs and interests, and help anticipate difficulties.

-If your colleagues know that their opinions matter, they may suggest innovative options that are not in general use but may be just right for your organization or a particular work unit.
+If your colleagues know that their opinions matter, they may suggest innovative options that are not in general use, but may be just right for your organization or a particular work unit.
 Involving your team also helps to get them on board with the program.

-We later found this is actually a common problem with IT companies especially since there is a tendency to introduce daily morning stand up meetings that can quickly get out of hand and last till noon.
-Our colleagues from different companies loved our simple rule of moving every meeting after 2 PM.
+We later found out that this is actually a common problem with IT companies, especially since there is a tendency to introduce daily morning stand up meetings that can quickly get out of hand and last till noon.
+Our colleagues from different companies loved our simple rule of moving every meeting until after 2 pm.

-In the case of smaller businesses with less than 20 people, you will have to include everyone from the get-go though.
+In the case of smaller businesses with less than 20 people, you will have to include everyone from the get-go.
 Have employees report on the pilot and provide their feedback.
 Make modifications or changes to the program accordingly.

 The best way to handle employee requests for changed work schedules is a unified written proposal.
 The employee’s proposal should make it easier to decide whether to grant the proposal or not, by explaining:

-- Reasons for proposing a different arrangement;
+- The reasons for proposing a different arrangement.

 - The business case for this change: what benefits it offers to their team, office, and organization (e.g., greater efficiency, increased productivity, expanded hours of service).

-Objectives define the strategies or implementation steps to attain the identified goals.
+Objectives define the strategies or implementation steps needed to attain the identified goals.
 Unlike goals, objectives are specific, measurable, and have a defined completion date.
 They are more specific and outline the “who, what, when, where, and how” of reaching the goals.

 It is absolutely vital that both goals and objectives are clearly established in a flexible work policy.
-Based on these goals and objectives you will need to agree on measurable performance evaluation markers and periodically revise them.
+Based on these goals and objectives you will need to agree on measurable performance-evaluation markers and periodically revise them.

-When creating a flexible work policy focus on the quality of your employees’ work results rather than the number of hours worked.
+When creating a flexible work policy, focus on the quality of your employees’ work results rather than the number of hours worked.

 You should always agree on a trial period whenever you grant a flexible arrangement to one of your employees.
-This way you can easily modify the arrangement if needed or even call it off altogether.
+This way you can easily modify the arrangement if needed, or even call it off altogether.

 After the trial is over and you decide to make the new schedule official, you should still evaluate your employees’ performance and satisfaction every 6 to 12 months.

 The terms and conditions of the arrangement should be clear up front.
 Since implementing a flexible work policy is a business decision, your employees should be aware that it can be modified or terminated if necessary.
-A flexible work arrangement could get terminated in the following cases:
+A flexible work arrangement could be terminated in the following cases:

 - Business needs are not being met.

-- Job or job requirements change.
+- Job requirements change.